gugronnier/Tor-Webscraper-in-Golang/README.md

 ## requirement

+This program is written in Go so to compile and use it you need install Go language on you computer.

-This programme require next Golang libraries:
+This program also require next Golang libraries:
  - github.com/PuerkitoBio/goquery
  - golang.org/x/net/proxy